All programs

 Legal/Court Advocacy

-Court accompaniment and advocacy for community members navigating ongoing legal obligations after incarceration — probation, parole, hearings, and new matters that arise during reentry.
+Court accompaniment and advocacy for community members navigating the criminal legal system — pending charges before conviction, and the obligations that follow incarceration: probation, parole, hearings, and resentencing.

 Legal/Court Advocacy